theresa-de-ocampo/docker-deep-dive/src/dockerfile-reference/variables/README.md

 docker run -e NODE_ENV=staging env-demo:v2
 ```

 Instead of listing a lot of variables, we can specify a file where they are written down.
+Note that this will not work if you've included `.env` in `.dockerignore`.

 ```bash
 docker run --env-file .env env-demo:v2